adrenalinkin/swagger-resolver-bundle/README.md

 All validators registered as tagging services.
 To create your own validator it is enough to create class, which implements [SwaggerValidatorInterface](./Validator/SwaggerValidatorInterface.php) and then register it under the tag `linkin_swagger_resolver.validator`.

+### Custom normalizer

+Bundle validates the data through the normalizer system.
+List of all normalizers, you can find out by going to the [Normalizer](./Normalizer) folder.
+All normalizers registered as tagging services.
+To create your own normalizer it is enough to create class, which implements [SwaggerNormalizerInterface](./Normalizer/SwaggerNormalizerInterface.php) and then register it under the tag `linkin_swagger_resolver.normalizer`.

 License
 -------